 - Then there was ii, who was the head Admin on MSMF for a while and went through SEVERAL Usernames in his time.
 Oh yea, he was also one of the few boys in the Fandom which certanly helped his case...

-- Total Drama Island has Winter-Rae, a notorious Crack Pairing writer, and Kobold Necromancer, who has written the extremely popular Total Drama Comeback series as a spin-off second and third season.
-If you know anything about Total Drama, you've read their works.
+- Winter Rae, a notorious Crack Pairing writer, and Kobold Necromancer, who wrote the pioneering Total Drama Comeback series as a spin-off second and third season.
+If you know anything about Total Drama fanfiction, you've heard of their works.

-- Don't forget Courtney Garcia AKA CIT Princess!
-A very popular TDI artist on Deviantart, who is well known for her outstanding cosplays of Courtney (the character) and live action reenactments of her scenes from the Total Drama series.
-She became even more well known after winning Halloween Contest sponsored by the offical Total Drama Island Blog in 2009.
+- Courtney Garcia, AKA CITPrincess is a very popular TDI artist on deviantART, who is well known for her outstanding cosplays of Courtney (the character) and live action reenactments of her scenes from the Total Drama series.
+She became even better known after winning a Halloween Contest sponsored by the offical Total Drama Island Blog in 2009.
 She's even hung out with Chris Potenza himself for a convention and still keeps in contact with him.
-Seems this as big as a fan can get!

 - Heidi "Lady Niko" Rekell has been the unofficial administrator, and "go to" person for Galaxy Rangers.
 She worked closely with Kosh when it came to the DVD release.